isa-nurbek/leet-code-challenges/Arrays/01-Easy/06-Transpose Matrix/README.md

 <details>
 <summary>Hint 3</summary>

-TTry iterating one column at a time, and with each column, create a row of the values to add to the transpose of the matrix.
+Try iterating one column at a time, and with each column, create a row of the values to add to the transpose of the matrix.

 </details>